The TOP 10 basic pole dance moves for beginners. These moves can be central to learning how to pole dance :

 If you hold the pole under your knee in the hanging on the far leg, the hanging on the near leg assumes that the inner surface of the hip and shin will grip.

 Run the chopper, but do not lift or press the pelvis too close to the pole.
 Leave it slightly behind.
 Hold the pole sideways to the pole and grip the pole with your near-foot in the inner thigh and tibia area.
 After that, lower the top of the body down and grip the pole with the armpit.
 Lower your head down.
 If you hold on well, keep your hands back, keeping your armpit, hip, and shin together.

-- Next, raise the bent leg of the lower arm of the same name and press the front surface of the thigh against the pole, feel the clutch.
+- Next, raise the bent leg and the lower arm of the same side and press the front of the thigh against the pole.